Millhauser-Lab/Mixed-Isotope/README.md

 FFT3pESEEMcalc.m is a Matlab routine for producing the plot of Supporting Information Fig. S5.

-email glennm@ucsc.edu with questions or requests for additional data.
+Email glennm@ucsc.edu with questions or requests for additional data.

 manuscript available at doi: 10.1016/j.jbc.2025.108311